Travel Info

 Tourists or professionals intent on filming in Bhutan must abide by Bhutanese Filming Regulations 1995 available with the implementing agency (Tourism Council of Bhutan).
 The regulation does not apply to feature and cinematography films.

-Application for a filming permit must be submitted to the Tourism Council of Bhutan TCB) at least 30 days in advance.
+Application for a filming permit must be submitted to the Department of Tourism of Bhutan DoT at least 30 days in advance.
 The application must be accompanied by:

 Synopsis of the film – theme/ background /objective/purpose